serai-dex/serai/docs/processor/Multisig Rotation.md

    multisig to face full liability for the invalid state, causing it to be fully slashed (as needed to reacquire any lost coins).

-   This MAY be short-circuitable if multisig `n - 1` transfers coins exceeding the relevant Serai tokens' supply.
+   This would appear short-circuitable if multisig `n - 1` transfers coins exceeding the relevant Serai tokens' supply.
 Serai never expects to operate in an over-solvent state, yet balance should trend upwards due to a flat fee applied to each received output (preventing a griefing attack).
 Any balance greater than the tokens' supply may have had funds skimmed off the top, yet they'd still guarantee the solvency of Serai without any additional fees passed to users.
+Unfortunately, due to the requirement to verify the `Batch`s published (as else the Serai tokens' supply may be manipulated), this cannot actually be achieved (at least, not without a ZK proof the published `Batch`s were correct).

 8) The new multisig reports a successful close of the prior multisig, and becomes the sole multisig with full responsibilities.